 Start by calling, writing, or faxing our plan to make your request for us to authorize or provide coverage for the medical care you want.
 You can also access the coverage decision process through our website.
-We must accept any written request, including a request submitted on the CMS Model Coverage Determination Request form which is available on our website.
+We must accept any written request, including a request submitted on the CMS Model Coverage Determination Request Form which is available on our website (sharpmedicareadvantage.com/members/forms-authorizations-resources).
 Chapter 2 has contact information.